Mikael Doka: Central Coast Mariners

 On 2 August 2023, Doka signed for Central Coast Mariners of the A-League Men.
 Doka scored his first goal for the club against Western Sydney Wanderers at Central Coast Stadium on 18 February 2024, converting a penalty to score the only goal of the game.

 Doka was part of the Mariners' Championship, Premiership and AFC Cup winning 2023-24 season. in his first season with the club.
 Doka was also named AFC Cup MVP, and won the A-League player of the month award for April.
 At the conclusion of the season, Doka signed a new three-year contract extension to remain at the Mariners.

 The 2024-25 season wasn't as fruitful for the team, finishing the season in 10th, however Doka won the Mariners Medal as their player of the season.

 Ventforet Kofu (loan)

 After the end of the 2024-25 A-League season, Doka joined Ventforet Kofu on a 6 month loan deal to play out the rest of the 2025 J2 League season, with his loan set to expire on 31 December 2025.

+Operário Ferroviário

+Following the end of his loan spell in Japan, it was announced in January 2026 that Doka had been sold to Operário Ferroviário Esporte Clube for an undisclosed fee.